jsdelivr/globalping/README.md

 - `from usa` or `from united states` - A random probe in the USA
 - `from new york` -  A random probe in NYC
 - `from aws` - A random probe hosted with Amazon
-- `from {MEASUREMENT ID}` - Selects the same probes that were used for the specified measurement
+- `from WZIAtMx4LLhzit02` - Selects the same probes that were used for the specified measurement

 > [!NOTE]
 > Providing no location defaults to `world`, selecting a probe from a random location.